How To Build a PPC Reporting Dashboard to Track Performance

 Summary: Tracking Your PPC Performance

-Given the wealth of data and insights hidden in each advertising platform, having a dedicated PPC dashboard goes a long way in terms of staying on top of your client's data.
-Specifically, being able to access and monitor data from multiple ad platforms allows you to determine which strategies are working for the client cross-platform.
+Given the wealth of data and insights hidden in each advertising platform, having a dedicated PPC reporting dashboard goes a long way in terms of staying on top of your client's data.

-If you're managing ads on multiple platforms, PPC dashboards enable agencies to not only save time in their reporting cycle, but also to provide clients with real-time access to their data on their own schedule.
+If you're managing ads on multiple platforms, PPC reporting dashboards enable agencies to not only save time in their reporting cycle, but also to provide clients with real-time access to their data on their own schedule.
 If you're ready to get started with a PPC dashboard, and start tracking and reporting on your data in minutes.

 Receive Agency Growth Tips, Delivered to Your Inbox